#girlgaze: photography for women, by women

 Getting the ball rolling, Amanda created a competition where female-identifying photographers could submit their work, with the winner being chosen to shoot an editorial for Teen Vogue.
 Inundated with submissions, Girlgaze ended up curating the entire issue.
 For girls, by girls -- a first for Condé Nast.

-Next there was the #Girlgaze: A Frame of Mind exhibition, which launched last October at the Annenberg Space of Photography in LA, followed by an Ambassador programme, and finally, coming this October there'll be #Girlgaze: How Girls See The World, a beautifully curated collection of images, spanning the genres of intimate self-portraits and high fashion shoots to documentary photographs of war-torn countries.
+#Girlgaze: How Girls See The World, is a beautifully curated collection of images, spanning the genres of intimate self-portraits and high fashion shoots to documentary photographs of war-torn countries.
 Bringing together female photographers from all walks of life, we talk to Girlgaze founder Amanda de Cadenet about addressing the gender gap and the importance of using your voice.

 Hi Amanda!
 What's the story behind Girlgaze?